friendica/red-addons/twitter/README.md

 Where to find
 -------------

-In the friendica addon git repository /twitter/, this directory contains all required PHP files (including the [Twitter OAuth library][1] by Abraham Williams, MIT licensed and the [Slinky library][2] by Beau Lebens, BSD license), a CSS file for styling of the user configuration and an image to _Sign in with
+In the friendica red-addons git repository /twitter/, this directory contains all required PHP files (including the [Twitter OAuth library][1] by Abraham Williams, MIT licensed and the [Slinky library][2] by Beau Lebens, BSD license), a CSS file for styling of the user configuration and an image to _Sign in with